Cabinda (city): Education and science

-In addition, it has campuses of the Lusíada University and the Private University of Angola.
+In addition, it has campuses of the Private University of Angola.

 Culture

 The city's population has a distinctive culture from its way of dressing and eating to traditional rituals, especially Chicumbe and celebrated ceremonies of Bakamas do Tchizo, a traditional ritual that enables the interaction between the living and the occult spirits of the gods and the ancestors, thus ensuring the reconciliation between the dead and the living.